Cruelty and Compassion

 Above their heads a great dream image takes shape.

-In the dream, many years pass, cities are built, and the energy masters are at war with each other
+In the group dream, many years pass, cities are built, and the energy masters bring war to the sky and the sea.

 The one who was Jiku returns to his sleep, and the Bizra dream together, again.